oss-review-toolkit/ort/README.md

 [![Scanner](./logos/scanner.png)](./scanner/src/main/kotlin)

 This tool wraps underlying license / copyright scanners with a common API so all supported scanners can be used in the same way to easily run them and compare their results.
-If passed an ORT result file with an analyzer result (`-a`), the _scanner_ will automatically download the sources of the dependencies via the _downloader_ and scan them afterwards.
+If passed an ORT result file with an analyzer result (`-i`), the _scanner_ will automatically download the sources of the dependencies via the _downloader_ and scan them afterwards.

 Currently, the following license scanners are supported: